0xGF/ai-insights-package/README.md

 The project uses environment variables for configuration.
 You can set these in a `.env` file.
 An example configuration is provided in `.env.example`.

+## Quickstart (ONLY TO TEST WITHOUT BUILDING)
+- Copy env.example to .env
+- Add twiter bearer key, birdeye key, openai api key
+- `nvm use 20`: Use updated node (optional).
+- `pnpm i`: PNPM install.
+- `npx ts-node src/test.ts`: RUN test.js

 ## Scripts

-- `build`: Compiles the TypeScript code.
+- `pnpm build`: Compiles the TypeScript code.
-- `test`: Runs the test suite using Jest.
+- `pnpm test`: Runs the test suite using Jest.
-- `prepare`: Prepares the package for publishing by running the build script.
+- `pnpm prepare`: Prepares the package for publishing by running the build script.
-- `prepublishOnly`: Ensures tests pass before publishing.
+- `pnpm prepublishOnly`: Ensures tests pass before publishing.

 ## Dependencies